A list of characters that appear in ''Zoids: Chaotic Century". Currently under heavy construction.

 - Ace Pilot: He's the strongest pilot in his gang, but he best fits this trope while piloting a Storm Sworder.

 - Big Damn Heroes: Pretty much every time he and Viola swoop in their Storm Sworders they're invoking this trope.

 - Disney Death: He and Viola appear to be killed by Raven roughly halfway through Chaotic Century, but they turn up fine later.

 - A Father to His Men: Rosso's gang love him so much that they're more than willing to break him out of prison after taking the fall for them.

 - HeelFace Turn: Turns on the empire and becomes an ally to Van and the others after bonding with Rudolph.

 - Heroic Sacrifice: He and Viola give one for Rudolph by holding off Raven's Geno Saurer so that Rudolph and the others can get away.

 - Large Ham: As the Red Masked Baron of Wings.
 He loves hamming it up and giving a Badass Boast or two.

 - Parental Substitute: To Rudolph, who even goes as far as to refer to Rosso and Viola as his parents.

 - Paper-Thin Disguise: His Storm Sworder persona.
-To be fair, most people who go up against him wouldn't see him in person since he's flying around and his Big Ham tendencies mask his real personality completely, but one look at his outfit immediately gives away who the Baron is.
+To be fair, most people who go up against him wouldn't see him in person since he's flying around and his Large Ham tendencies mask his real personality completely, but one look at his outfit immediately gives away who the Baron is.